Jaguar Celebrates 80th Anniversary with Mille Miglia

 At the wheel of a Jaguar MK VII will be a man who's no stranger to speed and sleep deprivation - Charley Boorman.
 More used to two wheels than four thanks to his many motorbike adventures, Charley will be partnered by Bremont co-founder Giles English.
 The fastest saloon car of its day, a Jaguar MK VII was famously piloted to victory in the 1956 Monte Carlo Rally by Ronnie Adams with co-drivers Frank Biggar and Derek Johnstone.

-Host of the hugely popular BBC One show, Saturday Kitchen and well-known TV chef, James Martin, will be partnered by Bremont co-founder Nick English, brother of Giles.
+The host of the hugely popular BBC One show, Saturday Kitchen and well-known TV chef, James Martin, will be partnered by Bremont co-founder Nick English, brother of Giles.
 They will share the penultimate 'Long Nose' Jaguar D-type ever built, registered '393 RW'.
 Completing the trio of D-types will be one of the classic car world's most respected experts, Simon Kidston.

 On the Mille Miglia, a number of new Jaguar XEs will also support the Jaguar Heritage Racing team, following the full route through Italy with broadcast crews and VIP guests.